-- Placement exams: All incoming enrolled students are given placement exams in order to determine proficiency levels in math and reading.
+• Placement exams: All incoming enrolled students are given placement exams in order to determine proficiency levels in math and reading.
 Placement exams are administered during an orientation day in the spring, summer bridge or shortly after a student enrolls for those who do not participate in summer bridge.
 Comparable tests are given at the end of the year to measure progress.
-The ELPAC exam is administered at the within the first 30 days of enrollment to any student who speaks a language other than English to determine English language proficiency.
-The ELPAC is also administered in the spring to all students classified as English learners until students are designated English fluent and reclassified. - State-Required Standardized Tests: All state-required tests are given and analyzed closely.
+The ELPAC Initial Assessment is administered at the within the first 30 days of enrollment to any student who speaks a language other than English to determine English language proficiency.
+The ELPAC Summative Assessment is administered in the spring to all students classified as English learners until students are designated English fluent and reclassified.

+- State-Required Standardized Tests: All state-required tests are given and analyzed closely.
 5th grade scores for incoming 6th grade students are gathered after enrollment so that data can inform instructional practice. - Green Dot Common Assessment Program: Green Dot schools will use quarterly assessments (benchmarks) to assess student mastery of standards, norm teaching practices across schools, and drive teacher reflection and improvement of practice.
 These assessments may be developed internally or may be developed by nationally-normed assessment providers such as: Glencoe and Carnegie Learning.
 Assessment vendors are subject to change based on recommendations and annual reviews conducted by the Green Dot Education Team. - Green Dot Required Assessments: Students in all grades will be given the Reading Inventory to measure Lexile growth three times per year.
 The iReady assessment will be given to all students to measure Quantile growth twice per year.
-These metrics will monitor student and cohort level growth. - Traditional Classroom Assessments: Quizzes, essays, projects and exams are delivered regularly in classes. - Other Assessments: Students are also measured regularly in non-curricular areas such as class attendance and discipline.
+These metrics will monitor student and cohort level growth.
+Each fall, English Learner students will also take the Green Dot EL Language Proficiency Benchmark, which is based on the ELPAC tasks, in Designated ELD courses to measure EL student progress so that teachers can determine appropriate supports. - Traditional Classroom Assessments: Quizzes, essays, projects and exams are delivered regularly in classes. - Other Assessments: Students are also measured regularly in non-curricular areas such as class attendance and discipline.